Top 5 Benefits of Insulating Our Floor

 #5 Energy Savings

-This will be the top benefit when we are ready to do our attic because that is where our duct work is located and where our biggest leaks are.
+This will be the top benefit when we are ready to do our attic because that is where our ductwork is located and where our biggest leaks are.
 We have not gone through enough time yet to know the actual numbers of our energy savings, but we know our equipment is running less frequently.
-With this extremely cold December and January the temperature outstripped the capacity of many people’s heating systems.
-Our was able to keep up and maintain the set temperature.
+With this extremely cold December and January, the temperature outstripped the capacity of many people’s heating systems.
+Ours was able to keep up and maintain the set temperature thanks to air sealing and spray foam insulation.

 We will update you with real numbers when enough time passes to compare.
 I look forward to retrofitting our attic, but life is holding us back.
 We need a new roof and we want a responsible attic, but we also want our attic to be more usable by adding egress.
 Right now, it cannot be a bedroom because there is no reasonable fire escape.
 The cost to us to put on a new roof and properly insulate and seal our attic while fixing our duct work vs. the cost of doing all that plus bumping out some framing and creating an accessible window makes it obvious that we should wait until we have saved enough money to do the whole thing at once.
 So, we must be patient and dream of our next home improvement project.
 Think of all the value we’ll be adding to our home by completing our energy retrofit and adding a bedroom!
 It will definitely be worth the wait.